Gorefield - Our Community

 This year we have planned a Scarecrow creating competition to mark the 75th Jubilee of the Queen and we will engage with the community on this.
 We contribute regularly to the Village newspaper - the Village Voices.

 The Department for Education require schools ‘to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
 The British values are reinforced regularly and in the following ways:

 Democracy: Each year the children decide discuss their rights and responsibilities within their class settings.
-We have a school council, currently of year 6 pupils.
-Please click here for more details.
+We have a school council.

 Liberty: We encourage pupils to take ownership of not only their learning and their school place great store on listening carefully to their concerns and ensuring their voices our heard.
 This supports the caring ethos that is demonstrated on a daily basis by our children.
 Our pupils are encouraged to know, understand and exercise their rights and personal freedoms and are taught how to exercise these safely, such as in our e-safety and PSHE lessons.